mendix/docs/developerportal/deploy/environments.md

 ## 2 Deploy

+In the **Deploy** tab you can find the following information about your environment:

 ### 2.1 Deployment Package Repository

    ![](attachments/deployment-package.png)

-In the **Deployment Package Repository**, there is an overview of the following:
+In the **Deployment Package Repository** section, there is an overview of the following:

 *   Deployment Package
 *   Version of the deployment package